 should is a single-file program to test command-line applications on Unix-like systems.
 It checks the standard output, or possibly another file, and parses for exact or regular expressions, possibly while counting them and checking their number of occurrences.

-Should can check occurrences counts, look for regular expressions, use variables, filter tests, check exit codes...
+Should can check occurrences counts, look for regular expressions, use variables, filter tests, parse json data, check exit codes...
 See the documentation and the gitlab.